-Science, Technology, Engineering, Math at Edmonds CC
+STEM — Science, Technology, Engineering, and Math

 The college is working to increase the number of students studying science by reaching out to students who — without support — won’t enter college, won’t study math or science, and won’t complete a degree.
 These include many women, underrepresented minorities, low-income, and first-generation college students.

-Edmonds Community College programs of study include:
+Edmonds Community College Programs of Study Include:

-- Digital Forensics and Information Technology, and Computer Information Systems
+- Digital Forensics and Information Technology, and Computer Information Systems;

-- Engineering, Materials Science and Composites Technology
+- Materials Science and Composites Technology;

-- Associate of Arts in Biology
+- Associate in Biology;

 - Encouraging students in pre-college courses to choose further science studies and achieve science career goals by providing mentoring and tutoring;